olehrstm/item-marketplace/README.md

 # item-marketplace

+## Disclaimer

+This project was created specifically for a **private commission** and is **not intended for public use or distribution**.

+All rights are reserved by the author.
+No permission is granted to use, copy, modify, or redistribute any part of this software.

+If you have any questions, please contact: [contact@ole101.de]

 ## menus.json
 - `#` default is glass pane
 - `marketplace` and `black_market` use id `1` for pagination items

-## License

-This project is licensed under **All Rights Reserved**.

-You are **not permitted** to use, copy, modify, or distribute this software in any form without explicit permission.